khonsulabs/cushy/integrated-examples/bonsaidb/counter/README.md

 ### Steps

-These steps are written to work if your current working directory is `{repository}/integrated-examples/pliantdb/counter`.
+These steps are written to work if your current working directory is `{repository}/integrated-examples/bonsaidb/counter`.

 1. Build the client:

-   `cargo xtask build-browser-example pliantdb-counter-client`
+   `cargo xtask build-browser-example bonsaidb-counter-client`

 2. Launch the HTTP server: